winkbrace/rescue/readme.md

 As you rescue an outpost, another one will be randomly generated a little further away than the previous one.
 The more outposts you rescue, the more advanced materials they will provide.
 But beware, they will also be more heavily besieged!

-> Note: Maybe we require the user to take a minimum amount (1000?) of the resource before we generate the next outpost.

 The idea is that you are encouraged to focus on building a good military and train network early on.
 During the midgame you will mostly be busy connecting the remote outposts.

+#### Changes

 Rescue is designed to be playable as a vanilla experience with a big twist.
 The only recipe that had to be changed is purple science.
 It now requires a substation instead of electric furnace to build.

+## Credits

+Huge credits go to Klonan, the developer of the [Mining Drones](https://mods.factorio.com/mod/Mining_Drones) mod, which lies at the foundation for the Rescue idea.

 ## Wishes